-SB is a non-rhotic accent family, which means that it allows the sound /r/ only when a vowel follows, eg right, very, for example.
-It is not allowed before a consonant or a pause, eg forty four.
-This loss of /r/ occurred in England during the 18th century, and resulted in extensive mergers of word sets which remained distinct in the more conservative accents of Ireland, Scotland and North America.
-START words merged with PALM, NORTH with THOUGHT, and lettER with commA.
+Standard Southern British (SSB) is a non-rhotic accent family, which means that it allows the sound /r/ only when a vowel immediately follows, e.g. right, very, for example.
+It is not allowed before a consonant or a pause, e.g. forty four.
+This loss of /r/ occurred in England during the 18th century, and resulted in important mergers of word sets: START words merged with PALM, NORTH with THOUGHT, and lettER with commA.
+These word sets remained distinct in the more conservative accents of Ireland, Scotland and North America. .

 In non-rhotic systems, then, farm rhymes with calm, law sounds the same as lore, and Malta rhymes with Gibraltar.
-Children acquire words like saw and sore as phonetically identical; when subsequently learning to write, they find that such words are written differently, and the spellings simply have to be memorized – or not, as in the case of whoever wrote this BBC web page:
+Children acquire words like saw and sore as phonetically identical; when subsequently learning to write, they find that such words are written differently, and the spellings simply have to be memorized.
+Of course, pupils make mistakes with these spellings – and so, occasionally, do adults:

-Non-rhotic accents don’t all function in the same way: that is, different accents banish /r/ from different phonetic positions.
-One pattern is shared by southern Britain, broad New York City and Australia; I’ll call it “Brit-Brooklyn-Brisbane”.
-In these accents, a word like far has no final /r/ before a consonant or pause; but, if a following word starts with a vowel, /r/ may materialize.
-This phantom is “linking /r/”.
+Non-rhotic accents are not all the same: there are different sub-types of non-rhoticity.
+One is the SSB pattern, shared by broad New York City and Australia; I’ll call it “Britain-Brooklyn-Brisbane”.
+In these accents, a word like far has no final /r/ before a consonant or pause; but, if a following word starts with a vowel, a “linking /r/” may be inserted.
 Here are far /fɑː/ and f/ɑːr/East from the Oxford Advanced online dictionary:

 Here is talk show host Charlie Rose, from North Carolina, without linking /r/ in “professor‿of psychology”: